 Senior Ophthalmologist, Director of the Ocular Oncology and Autoimmune Eye Diseases Center

 Dr. Vishnevskia-Dai received her medical degree from the Sackler Faculty of Medicine, Tel Aviv University, and she completed a clinical and surgical fellowship in ocular oncology at the Wills Eye Hospital, Thomas Jefferson University, Philadelphia, PA, USA.
-From 1999-2003, Dr. Vishnevskia-Dai was an instructor in the course of Ocular Diseases Among the Aging Population, at the nursing school of Assaf Harofeh Medical Center.Read More
+From 1999-2003, Dr. Vishnevskia-Dai lectured on Ocular Diseases Among the Aging Population at the nursing school of Assaf Harofeh Medical Center.Read More

 Consultant Ocular Oncologist, Goldschleger Eye Research Institute

-Dr. Fabian runs the ocular oncology laboratory at the Goldschleger Eye Institute at Sheba, where he is actively involved in researching innovative treatments for ocular tumors.
-He has a particular interest and expertise in treating retinoblastoma, ocular lymphoma, and conjunctival melanoma.
-Dr. Fabian is the initiator and principal investigator of the Global Retinoblastoma 2017 study, and he is a member of Sight for All, an Australian nonprofit that focuses on ocular oncology training in Southeast Asia.
+Prof. Fabian runs the ocular oncology laboratory at the Goldschleger Eye Institute at Sheba, where he is actively involved in researching innovative treatments for ocular tumors.
+He has a particular interest and expertise in treating retinoblastoma, ocular lymphoma and conjunctival melanoma.
+Prof. Fabian is the initiator and principal investigator of the Global Retinoblastoma 2017 study, and he is a member of Sight for All, an Australian nonprofit that focuses on ocular oncology training in Southeast Asia.
 He is also a member of the Retinoblastoma-Network; in this role, he trains local doctors from Sub-Saharan East Africa.
-Dr. Fabian has published dozens of scientific articles in international journals.Read More
+Prof. Fabian has published dozens of scientific articles in international journals.Read More

 Request a consultation

 Sheba Medical Center provides innovative, personalized medical care to patients from around the world.
 We are the largest, most comprehensive hospital in the Middle East and dedicated to providing advanced and compassionate medicine for everyone.